 Unfortunately, Błędne Skały and Szczeliniec Wielki are very popular destinations for day trips during sunny weekends.
-People tend to visit both during each half of a day-trip to the mountains.
+People tend to visit both on the same trip to the mountains.
 For both Błędne Skały and Szczeliniec Wielki, there is an entrance fee, and visitors are obliged to follow a circuit that is defined with marking, and done clockwise, in order to avoid traffic jams.
-Queues are often encountered at the start of their visit when starting too late in the day, and for Błędne Skały, the tiny road leading to the car park is too narrow, so vehicles are allowed to go up and down alternately every 15 minutes!
-To fully enjoy it, come early, possibly on a week day and off season, or when the weather is cold (but when there's not much show - then the labyrinths are inaccessible).
+Queues are often encountered at the entrance when starting too late in the day, and for Błędne Skały, the tiny road leading to the car park is too narrow, so vehicles are allowed to go up and down alternately every 15 minutes!
+To fully enjoy your visit, come early, possibly on a week day and off season, or when the weather is cold (but when there is not much show - then the labyrinths are inaccessible).
 Or visit the other rock formations mentioned above, where there are no crowds.